 Her initial struggles with her own personal Meditation practice came while completing her Yoga Teacher Training in Rishikesh, India in 2005.
 After countless attempts, she decided Meditation was not possible for her.
 Several years after her return to Canada, life events led her to explore Meditation in a new way.
 She had been relocated to Toronto, a brand new city where she knew no one.
 The end of the relationship soon followed.
 Alone, and struggling to determine what was going on with this new version of her life, she devoted all her spare time to explore this practice and committed her ‘alone-ness’ to truly see what it was about, what was possible and if anything changed in her life because of it.

-She spent years trying various Meditation techniques that ranged from Angel Meditations to OSHO, attending a variety of Meditation retreats and diving into personal practice whole heartedly, to simply find a way to ease her own individual struggles.
+She spent years trying various Meditation techniques that ranged from Angel Meditations to OSHO, attending a variety of retreats and diving into personal practice whole heartedly, to simply find a way to ease her own individual struggles.

-Out of that time she founded Jaya Yoga Centre, in Toronto Canada.
+Out of that time she founded Jaya Yoga Centre in Toronto Canada.

 Meditation is needed more than ever in these busy times.
 Times that have us questioning what our purpose is and what the human experience is about.

 The class is open to anyone, whether new to the practice of Meditation, or those with an established practice.
 If you are planning on attending, please bring your yoga mat as a portion of class is done laying down.
 No experience necessary.
 Non denominational.
-(No class July/August) www.jayayoga.ca
+(No class July/August) To reserve your spot, sign up at www.jayayoga.ca